 A Civil Process is when someone has been served with papers, which can be court orders.
 You can find these by going to the Sheriff’s office, by phone or online.

 All convicted sex offenders are listed and registered on either a national or state sex offender database.
 The people listed on these databases have been convicted of a sex crime.
 You are able to see these listings online, but keep in mind that you can’t find the street address, but only the neighborhood block that they live on.

 Court Records are public records.
 These records include a case file that includes a docket and any of the documents filed in your case.
 You can access the court records via the internet service ‘Public Access to Court Electronic Records’, or at Clerk of Court office in the county where the case was filed.

 Each state keeps a record of their state citizen’s criminal history.
 These state databases are all linked so you can track criminal histories from another state.
 You are able to go to the Armstrong County Courthouse and make an inquiry, or check the website.
-You must know which county the crime occured in, and if it was in a different state, you may have to pay for a more complete search.
+You must know which county the crime occurred in, and if it was in a different state, you may have to pay for a more complete search.

 A criminal history search you can find out if a person has ever been arrested, charged or convicted for the following crimes:

 - Drug offenses.

 - Sex offenses which could include rape, and sexual assault.